SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Pinkie jumped out the door and closed it behind her.
 They walked down the steps.
 Once they reached the bottom, Pinkie called out, “Mrs. Cake, I'm going out.”

-Mrs. Cake replied from the other room, “Okay, have fun.”
+Mrs. Cake replied from the other room, “okay, have fun.”

 Rarity opened the front door with her magic.
 They walked through it and Rarity closed it behind them.
 They started walking to Carousel Boutique.